 This model is not currently in use in any state.
 It prioritizes the desire for a statewide elected official for public education, while also maintaining the desire for a State Board of Education that is charged with establishing the policies, standards, and goals of the system.
-The unique potential strength of this structure is that it allows the CSSO and Department of Education to be completely focused on educational improvement, as articulated in a shared statewide vision, because the responsibility for monitoring and reporting to the public on the performance of the system, potentially from early childhood through postsecondary education, are assigned to the elected Secretary of Education Accountability and Reporting.27 under Option 1 and Option 2 would need to be weighed and that appointment process determined.
+The unique potential strength of this structure is that it allows the CSSO and Department of Education to be completely focused on educational improvement, as articulated in a shared statewide vision, because the responsibility for monitoring and reporting to the public on the performance of the system, potentially from early childhood through under Option 1 and Option 2 would need to be weighed and that appointment process determined.